dysean/ios_yelp/README.md

 ### Features
 #### Required
  - [X] Search results page
-    - [X] Table rows should be dynamic height according to the content height
-    - [X]Custom cells should have the proper Auto Layout constraints
-    - [?]Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does). -- it doesn't work though :(
+    [X] Table rows should be dynamic height according to the content height [X]Custom cells should have the proper Auto Layout constraints [?]Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does). -- it doesn't work though :(

  - [X] Filter page.
-Unfortunately, not all the filters are supported in the Yelp API.
+Unfortunately, not all the filters are supported in the Yelp
     - [X] The filters you should actually have are: category, sort (best match, distance, highest rated), radius (meters), deals (on/off).
     - [X] The filters table should be organized into sections as in the mock.
     - [X]Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.